Beeden17/pp2-rpsls/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)
+  - No errors were returned when passing through the official validator, it did return info about trailing slashes to close out break line input and link tags.
+I believe this is due to changes in the standards.
+As these were only info messages I decided I to stick with the methods taught on the course and will research further for the next project.
+[W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbeeden17.github.io%2Fpp2-rpsls%2F)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript